 Last month I covered the launch of Anime Sols, the streaming/crowdfunding site for vintage anime...
 Which I hope can recover from its absolutely less-than-stellar first try & work out any kinks that are still in the works.
 Anyway, last month was also the launch of another official anime streaming site done by the Japanese, but this one is a bit more potentially ambitious.

 Being a guy I tend to, naturally, hover more towards shonen titles, but every now & then there's a shojo title that catches my interest, and I can usually rely on Arina Tanemura on delivering really good shojo titles.
-Kamikaze Kaitou Jeanne/Jeanne, The Kamikaze Thief was Tanemura's big hit for Ribon magazine during the late-90s, & CMX was actually able to release it in its entirety while the company was still around, with it being one of their better sellers (there's good reason why Viz had a slight Tanemura binge a few years back).
-The story of Marron, regular girl by day/Kaitou/"Phantom Thief" reincarnation of Joan of Arc by night, & her battles against evil demons that reside in art as well as rival kaitou Sinbad (who's really Chiaki, the guy she love-hates) was filled with great comedy, nice action, & an intriguing story that got surprisingly serious & gloomy at the end, & from 1999-2000 Toei made a 44-episode TV series based on the manga.
+Kamikaze Kaitou Jeanne/Jeanne, The Kamikaze Thief was Tanemura's big hit for Ribon magazine during the late-90s, & CMX was actually able to release it in its entirety while the company was still around, with it being one of their better sellers; there's good reason why Viz had a slight Tanemura binge a few years back.
+The story of Marron, regular girl-by-day/"Phantom Thief" reincarnation of Joan of Arc-by-night, & her battles against evil demons that reside in art, as well as rival thief Sinbad (who's really Chiaki, the guy she love-hates), was filled with great comedy, nice action, & an intriguing story that got surprisingly serious & gloomy at the end, & from 1999-2000 Toei made a 44-episode TV series based on the manga.
 I've considered watching the anime numerous times, especially since it's supposedly really good, but the existing fansubs are rough, both in video & translation.
 Having a nice, official stream to watch the show would be awesome.

 When anime fans think of awesome teachers, most will immediately think of Eikichi Onizuka from Great Teacher Onizuka/GTO (which is getting re-released by Discotek!)...
-But what about Shonen Jump's resident awesome teacher, Meisuke Nueno, a.k.a.
-Nube?
-From 1993-1999 Jigoku Sensei/Hell Teacher Nube (or just Nube), by Sho Makura (story) & Takeshi Okano (art), ran in the pages of Jump, telling the tales of Nube's mission to not only teach his class but also guard them from all sorts of evil beings, especially demons & monsters, by way of his left "Demon Hand".
-From 1996-1997 a 49-episode anime series was made, as well as three movies & a three-episode OVA continuation.
+But what about Shonen Jump's resident awesome teacher, Meisuke "Nube" Nueno?
+From 1993-1999, Jigoku Sensei/Hell Teacher Nube, by Sho Makura (story) & Takeshi Okano (art), ran in the pages of Jump, telling the tales of Nube's mission to not only teach his class but also guard them from all sorts of evil beings, especially demons & monsters, by way of his left "Demon Hand".
+From 1996-1997, a 49-episode anime series was made, as well as three movies & a three-episode OVA continuation.
 As awesome as Onizuka is, Nube might just be the "Rippin', Roarin', Greatest #1" teacher that Daisuki needs to ward off the bad vibes that the site is emitting at the moment when it comes to content & quality.

 And that ends this first part of what I am calling "The Daisuki Deluge".
 Trust me, these surveys were outright filled with all kinds of titles from Toei, including the likes of Kanon (the 2002 adaptation that everyone ignores), Flat Broke Sisters (a.k.a.
 Bimbou Shimai Monogatari), Cutey Honey Flash, Gash Bell!!, Goldfish Forecast, both GeGeGe no Kitaro & Hakaba Kitaro, Ayakashi & Mononoke, Marmalade Boy, & numerous Pretty Cure series, among many others.
 Toei Animation hasn't put anything on the site yet, though One Piece is promised (& also listed on one of the surveys, oddly enough), but they definitely have the most to offer & I do hope they can deliver the goods.
 Check back later for Part 2, where we look at TMS Entertainment, a company who already is in love with streaming their catalog but still have some titles here & there that deserve the chance.